icasimpan/ismael.casimpan.com/content/links.md

 * [CircuitRocks](https://circuit.rocks/) - PH-based electronics shop and also sells in Shopee and Lazada
 * [Plusivo.ph](https://www.plusivo.ph/) - Camarines, PH based electronics shop.
 Also sells in Shopee and Lazada
 * [MakerLab](https://www.makerlab-electronics.com/) - PH-based electronics shop.
 Also sells in Shopee and Lazada
+* [GadgetMender - Youtube] - some rought tutorial on repairing phones.

 # Non-IT